This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Seasonings: Use salt, black pepper, and dried basil.
+• Seasonings: Simple salt, black pepper, and dried basil do the trick.

 Send Me the Recipe!